Bermuda College

-Bermuda College is a community college in Paget Parish, Bermuda.
+Bermuda College is a public community college in Paget Parish, Bermuda.

-Overview

 The only post-secondary educational institution in Bermuda, Bermuda College offers a variety of academic, technical and professional courses in the Divisions of Applied Science & Technology, Business Administration & Hospitality, Liberal Arts, and the Centre for Professional and Career Education.
-Programmes lead to associate's degrees, certificate or diplomas and professional designation and non-credit offerings for lifelong learners.
+Programs lead to associate's degrees, certificate or diplomas and professional designation and non-credit offerings for lifelong learners.